-Trombonist and music educator Benjamin Yates is Assistant Professor of Trombone and Low Brass at the University of Louisiana at Lafayette.
+Trombonist and music educator Benjamin Yates is Associate Professor of Trombone and Low Brass at the University of Louisiana at Lafayette.
 At UL Lafayette, Dr. Yates teaches lessons; coaches brass chamber music; conducts the trombone and tubaeuph ensembles; and performs with the Louisiana Brass Quintet.
 Previously, he taught applied low brass at Luther College (IA), Marian University (WI), and Silver Lake College (WI).

 As a trombone clinician, Yates presented master classes throughout the U.S., Austria, Brazil and Japan.
 Students of Benjamin Yates become successful professional musicians and music educators throughout the United States and the world.